-An HVIP voucher will be valid for three months from the time it is issued by the Grantee.
+An HVIP and Low NOx Engine Incentives voucher will be valid for three months from the time it is issued by the Grantee.
 A voucher may be renewed by the participating dealership at any point within those three months through the modification of the electronic voucher record online.
 Renewal of the voucher automatically reserves the eligible vehicle's and purchaser's voucher funding for an additional three months.
-A voucher which is not renewed within any three month period will be deemed expired and the voucher funds will be allocated to the next eligible HVIP participant.
+A voucher which is not renewed within any three month period will be deemed expired and the voucher funds will be allocated to the next eligible HVIP and Low NOx Engine Incentives participant.
 A voucher must be redeemed within one year (365 days) of the electronic voucher request.
-Request for voucher extensions beyond one year will be reviewed by the Grantee in consultation with ARB on a case-by-case basis.
-A decision regarding extension of the voucher reservation beyond one year shall be made by the Grantee in consultation with ARB, and shall be based upon factors, including but not limited to the projected vehicle delivery date, demand from other participants for remaining available HVIP funding, and the good faith efforts of the purchaser, dealer and manufacturer to complete the purchase and place the vehicle into service.
+Request for voucher extensions beyond one year will be reviewed by the Grantee in consultation with CARB on a case-by-case basis.
+A decision regarding extension of the voucher reservation beyond one year shall be made by the Grantee in consultation with CARB, and shall be based upon factors, including but not limited to the projected vehicle delivery date, demand from other participants for remaining available HVIP and Low NOx Engine Incentives funding, and the good faith efforts of the purchaser, dealer and manufacturer to complete the purchase and place the vehicle into service.
 The Grantee must maintain written documentation regarding approval of voucher reservations that are extended beyond a one year period for three years after voucher redemption.
-Vouchers must be redeemed by participating dealers no later than December 31, 2017.
-Vouchers not redeemed by this date may be deemed null and void.